xenophon61/Lenovo-ThinkCentre-M700-OSX-Sonoma-on-Skylake/README.md

 - the SSDT-USBW.aml is created as per [Dortania](https://dortania.github.io/OpenCore-Post-Install/usb/misc/keyboard.html#method-1-add-wake-type-property-recommended)
 - final important note: AppleALC is disabled (must use a USB sound adapter)*

-Solving the display wake issue required a lot of Voodoo; the items marked with an asterisk probably played a major role
+Solving the display wake issue required a lot of Voodoo; the items marked with an asterisk probably played a major role, and I just don't have the resources to figure out which exactly is critical or not.

 ## Post-install: